 5. Kids rooms are perfect in the loft

 One of the most challenging things about a loft conversion is not having enough head height to make them entirely practical.
-For a comfortable living space, you need at least 2.2 metres at the highest point, which is normally the centre.
-So if you are struggling with height then use the loft space as a kids bedroom where this isn't as much of an issue.
+If you don't have the 2.2 metres height at the centre then use the loft space as a kids bedroom where height is less of an issue.

 This loft conversion below is so bright and makes the most out of a fairly small space, which works perfectly for a baby and toddler.